ABH Site Index

 North of the park along the Route 313 corridor into the Island in the Sky District, the Bureau of Land Management maintains three campgrounds; Cowboy Camp (7 sites), Horsethief (56 sites), Lone Mesa (5 group sites only).
 Cowboy Camp is not suitable for trailers or large vehicles.
 Horsethief does accommodate RV's and trailers.
 Other public and private campgrounds exist south of Moab along Kane Creek Road and Route 279.
 There is also a campground at Dead Horse Point State Park off Route 313 with 21 sites.

 For those more into the motels and bed and breakfasts route after your hike or visit, Moab, Monticello, and Hanksville, Utah have a variety of lodging choices from the typical chains to smaller private units.
 Check out your favorite online lodging site such as Expedia for the lodging type of your choice.

-May 1962 photo of Frank Masland inspecting petroglyphs in Horse Canyon, Maze District, Canyonlands National Park.
-Image courtesy Wikipedia Commons/National Park Service.
+Photo above: Frank Masland inspecting petroglyphs in Horse Canyon, Maze District, Canyonlands National Park, May 1962.
+Courtesy Wikipedia Commons/National Park Service.